quaderno/quaderno-woocommerce/readme.txt

 = 1.4.0 =
 * Refactoring code
 * Fix: issue in sending documents
-* Improvement: Update descriptions
+* Update: Update descriptions

 = 1.3.2 =
 * Minor fixes to improve security

 = 1.3.1 =
-* Improvement: Use wp_remote_request instead of curl
+* Update: Use wp_remote_request instead of curl

 = 1.3.0 =
 * New: Send credit notes for WooCommerce refunds